Soheab/vacefron.py/docs.md

 - current_xp `int` | The user's current XP amount.
 - next_level_xp `int` | The user's next XP amount.
 - previous_level_xp `int` | The user's previous XP amount.

-- custom_background `string` | A optional background for the rank card.
+- custom_background `string` | An optional background for the rank card.
 - xp_color `string` | The color for the XP bar.
 Defaults to #FCBA41.
 - is_boosting `bool` | If True, a boost badge will be displayed next to user's name.
 Defaults to False.